List of Agents of S.H.I.E.L.D. characters: Jemma Simmons

 Henstridge was also cast in November 2012.
 The character was originally envisioned as the "nagging worrywart" on the team, but changed when Henstridge brought an enthusiasm to the role the producers were looking for.
 She described her character as "a biochem expert.
 She's young and hungry and she's a great woman to play because she's intelligent and focused and curious and she doesn't apologize for it.
 She's got a wonderful relationship with Fitz.
 They kind of bounce off each other."
-After the reveal during the season two premiere that Fitz was just imagining Simmons in the episode, Henstridge explained that the showrunners "tell you what you need to know to act your scenes, but anything after that, you never know."
-For Simmons' costume design, Foley tried to have her clothes reflect her personality, without "getting too cliché...we mix the hard with the soft—we combine the feminine elements like peter pan collars, silk blouses and florals with the masculine touches like ties".
-Ava Marielle portrays a younger Simmons.